Sometimes all we need, and all our kids need, is a little motivation to get outside. We provide 10 tips for motivating your kids to get outside.

 They can still be with their friends and be outdoors at the same time.

-Interests of teenagers can swap and change all the time, but if they have an interest in animals, go on a nature hunt.
-If they have an interest in sports and being fit, stress how good being outdoors is and try some more energetic routes.
+The interests of teenagers can swap and change all the time, but if they have an interest in animals, go on a nature hunt.
+If they are interested in sports and being fit, stress how good being outdoors is and try some more energetic routes.